markushedvall/plantuml-viewer/README.md

 # Settings

+* `Charset`: The charset used when generating diagrams.
 * `Config File`: The config file that is read before each diagram is generated.
 * `Grammars`: The grammar types that can be toggled to show a PlantUML view.
 * `Graphviz Dot Executable`: The path to the Graphviz dot executable.